WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 additional information whether the registered templates have a defined project/package template will be displayed.

 ## Starting projects/packages using created templates
 To start a project using a custom template the `-t` (short for `--tmpl`) option can be used.
-If `MyTemplate` is a registered template simply the name of the registerd template to the `-t` option
+If `MyTemplate` is a registered template simply the name of the registered template to the `-t` option

 ```bash
   rsuite proj start -n MyProject -t MyTemplate
 ```

 Unregistered templates can also be provided to the `-t` option.
-You simply have to provide the path to the template. **Important**: the path has to point to the directory containg the template files e.g. `<path>/MyTemplate/project`
+You simply have to provide the path to the template. **Important**: the path has to point to the directory containing the template files e.g. `<path>/MyTemplate/project`

 ```bash
   rsuite proj start -n MyProject -t <path to template>/project